Darkpaster/Darkpaster.github.io/src/content/topics/en/cognition/cognitive-biases.md

 -   **How to recognize:**
   -   Ask yourself: "Do I like this because it's genuinely good, or just because it's familiar?"
   -   Try to consciously explore alternatives that you see less often.
 They might turn out to be just as good as the familiar options.
-  -   Remember this effect when making important decisions—the choice should be based on quality, not familiarity.
+  -   Remember this effect when making important decisions — the choice should be based on quality, not familiarity.

 #### **Context Effect**